 How Photographing at Speed Rack Helped Answer the Question: Am I a Better Photographer Than I Was a Decade Ago?

-And why Rick Rubin's "The Creative Act" is the worst advice for getting better.
+And why Rick Rubin's "The Creative Act" is dubious advice for getting better.

 In the Flash is a reader-supported publication about intent and creativity in photography.
 To join the conversation